tegola-hubs/tegola-hubs.github.com/tegola-history.md

 Helliwell on [Eigg].
 The people on Eigg had been frustrated by various attempts to get satellite connections from companies that went belly-up.
-Although the latest offering,  heavily subsidised  by the Government, looked as though it would be more stable, the performance was so bad that they turned to us for help.
+Although the latest offering,  heavily subsidised  by the Scottish Government, looked as though it would be more stable, the performance was so bad that they turned to us for help.
 We lent them some equipment and rapidly erected a test link, which performed perfectly.
 We had hoped that, just as Tegola was